tkonya/CEG4110HW1/README.md

 ### CustomDrawingView

 This is a class which extends View, and allows the user to draw on it.
 It is a required component of the following activity class.
+It contains an array of Paint and Path which are used to keep track of which strokes are what color.

 ### DrawActivity